donglong-ops/donglong-ops/README.md

 ### Talking about Personal Stuffs:

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning Java, Flutter and Spring boot;
+- 🌱 I’m currently learning Java,Python, Flutter and Spring boot;
 - 💬 Ask me about anything, I am happy to help;
 - 🏁 I also love to listen music and play sports...